Moves to dismantle 'Euromaidan' protest tents in Kiev spark clashes

 "It's like seeing everything that went on in winter coming back: tyres are burning, the police are here and so are people with clubs," said Vitaly Lyakh, a 37-year-old Kiev resident.

 "It's not right - especially since the most decent people have gone off to fight in the war (against separatists in the east).
-Civilised countries don't behave like this," he said.
+Civilized countries don't behave like this," he said.

 One protester wearing a Ukrainian cossack uniform, Mykola Bondar, declared his resistance to attempts to take down the encampment.
 A group of young masked protesters stood nearby atop a truck, banging on the roof of the vehicle with clubs.